1. Verdi command line¶

 With that in mind, let’s generate a graph for the calculation node with UUID

-verdi graph generate <IDENTIFIER>
+verdi node graph generate <IDENTIFIER>

-This command will create the file
+This command will create a file with the naming scheme

 You can open this file on the Amazon machine by using